REITCrypto/smart-contracts/README.md

 # smart-contracts
-The Ethereum solidity smart contracts for the Nomad DAO project
+The Ethereum solidity smart contracts for the REIT Crypto project